KaiNorberg/PatchworkOS/README.md

 Having access to this information for all devices also allows us to avoid resource conflicts, making sure two devices are not trying to use the same IRQ(s) or I/O port(s).

-Of course, it gets way, way worse than this, but hopefully this clarifies why the PS/2 driver and other drivers, might look a bit different than what you might be used to.
+Of course, it gets way, way worse than this, but hopefully this clarifies why the PS/2 driver and other drivers, might look a bit different from what you might be used to.

 ## Benchmarks